Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 Yeah.

-You know what really irritates me about her.
+You know, what really irritates me about her?

-Um it seems like you know, they trot her out every you know, four years when we're gonna have a well, she trots herself out.
+It seems like, you know, they trot her out every, you know, four years when we're going to have a.

-They don't need uh much pushing there.
+I don't need much pushing there.

 Yeah.

-But it seems like, you know, it since 2000, I mean, was that what Y2K was all about?
+But it seems like, you know, since 2000, I mean, was that what Y2K was all about?

 I mean, did we forget how to vote?